 Using the Personality Test in Professional Development

 I can see that this quick activity would be of interest to almost everyone, even those who have done other types of personality quizzes.
 It was incredibly simple to fill out, even though I had to stop and think a few times about my answers.
 Once people have had a chance to read over their results, I think it would be great to put them into small groups by type and let them discuss what they have in common.
 I might then ask the groups to discuss if having a particular personality type/traits leads to having a particular teaching style.
 And I would also ask them to consider how their personality can better work with their colleagues.

 One Other Use

 Joel Davis with Follett shares how he has used the information from the personality test professionally.
 “I’ve created a user manual for myself that I can pass along to co-workers and collaborators.
 It acts as a sort of quick start manual like you get when you are setting up a new computer or printer.”
 The information allows co-workers a quick way to learn about him and how they can best work together.
-You can see a copy of his short report here.
 This is a great idea for the start of the school year to help new staff members learn more about their colleagues.
 Thanks for sharing, Joel!

 I think this type of activity is powerful and should be included in professional learning experiences that we provide.
 What do you think?